Miloš Zeman: Lawsuits

 Zeman has a long history of losing lawsuits regarding his public comments.
 In 1993 Zeman lost his lawsuit over his defamatory statement towards former police officer Milan Hruška.
 He falsely accused him of lack of intelligence and inadequate education.
 Zeman was fined, but ignored the court ruling and never apologised.

 In 1997 Zeman accused his party colleague Jozef Wagner of wanting to join the Communist Party after leaving his faction in the Chamber of Deputies.
 Zeman lost the lawsuit and was ordered to apologise and pay compensation.
 Zeman initially ignored the ruling, before apologising in 2001.
 In 2000, Prague City court ordered Zeman to apologise to politician Miroslav Macek after he described him as a "thief".
 In 2007, Prague City court ruled that Zeman had unlawfully accused journalist Ivan Brezina of corruption.
 Zeman was ordered to publicly apologise by means of a newspaper article and pay 50,000 CZK in damages.

 On 19 February 2012, the Supreme Administrative Court ruled that Zeman's campaign team had lied during the presidential campaign.
 According to the court ruling, this did not affect the outcome of the elections.

 On 2 March 2016, The Prague 1 District Court ruled that Zeman had falsely accused well-known journalist Ferdinand Peroutka of comments that appeared to be positive about Adolf Hitler.
 According to the preliminary judgement the Office of the President had to publicly apologise to Terezie Kaslová, Peroutka's descendant.
 After the final appeal failed, the president's office announced on 23 September that it would appeal in the Supreme Court.
 Zeman said that he was not suffering from senile dementia and insisted that the article existed.
 His spokesperson Jiří Ovčáček has been looking for it since February 2015.
 The office was fined 100,000 Kč in October 2016 for failing to apologise.
 However, the Supreme Court stated on 28 October 2016 that the apology would not be necessary until the court had ruled on the Office's appeal.

+On 1 April 2024, Supreme Court of the Czech Republic ruled that Zeman in November 2017 had falsely informed about his former adviser Zdeňek Šarapatka of being fired for incompetence and was ordered to apologise.
+On 17 April 2024, Šarapatka received a letter with Zeman's apology for his defamatory statement.